“All men think all men mortal, but themselves.”

 Chicken Little thinks early retirement causes death. – Click to Tweet

 Deeper in the study, behind the headline number showing an increase in male mortality tied to early retirement, the authors pulled out two main drivers of the increased mortality.

 - Health-related problems.
 There certainly is an argument to be made that some people choose early retirement because health prevents them from working to a normal retirement age.
-The authors of the study work to eliminate selection bias of unhealthy workers who choose to retire because they’re unhealthy, but they cannot.
+The authors of the study work to eliminate selection bias of unhealthy workers who choose to retire early because they’re unhealthy, but they cannot.
 They do, however, point out that there is a significant amount of death caused by preventable causes.

 - Involuntary retirement.
-Again, while they don’t have definitive data about whether or not people retired after being laid off, they do a reasonable job of making inductive reasoning to determine whether the retirement was voluntary.
+Again, while they don’t have definitive data about whether or not people retire after being laid off, they do a reasonable job of making inductive reasoning to determine whether the retirement was voluntary.
 Involuntary retirements seemed to have a negative effect on life expectancy.

 How to retire early and avoid an early grave.

 It’s never too early to start thinking about retirement, unless, of course, you never plan on retiring .
 Here are a couple of things to consider, particularly in light of the Austrian retirement study (which was conducted by a Swiss university, by the way):

 - Establish and keep a healthy lifestyle.
 This includes getting adequate and sufficient exercise, eating well, and staying active.
 Your physical, mental, and spiritual health is important.
 Don’t smoke, and don’t drink in excess.
 It’s impossible to tell if it happened, but the authors of the study posit that it’s likely that retirees engaged in unhealthy behaviors.
 My personal theory is that they became inactive, and the inactivity led to increased health problems.
 Therefore, it’s important to retire TO something so that you have a reason to stay engaged.